richmahn/en_tn/mrk/07/intro.md

 ##### "Ephphatha" #####

 This is an Aramaic word.
 Mark wrote it the way it sounds using Greek letters and then explained what it means.
+(See: [[rc://en/ta/man/translate/translate-transliterate]])

 ## Links: ##